mtsanovv/Products-App/README.md

 # Products-App
-A Java Spring app that has to maintain users and products.
+A Java Spring REST app that has to maintain users and products.

+For the frontend UI, please refer to [Products-App-Frontend](https://github.com/mtsanovv/Products-App-Frontend).